DigitalPublishingToolkit/TOD50/md/02introductionENG.md

 orchestrated by the Federal Congress with the collaboration of then-Vice President Michel Temer, who impeached leftist President Dilma Rousseff (2012-2016) on fiscal administrative misconduct charges.
-In parallel with the investigation into irregularities in Dilma Rousseff's government finances ('CPI das Pedaladas Fiscais'), the Federal Police conducted 'Operation Carwash’' (‘Operação Lava Jato’), whose proceedings uncovered a massive corruption scheme in the Brazilian federal government, particularly in state-owned companies.
-As a result of 'Lava Jato’, former President Luiz Inácio Lula da Silva[^3] was sentenced to prison in 2018.
+In parallel with the investigation into irregularities in Dilma Rousseff\'s government finances (\'CPI das Pedaladas Fiscais\'), the Federal Police conducted \'Operation Carwash'\' ('Operação Lava Jato'), whose proceedings uncovered a massive corruption scheme in the Brazilian federal government, particularly in state-owned companies.
+As a result of \'Lava Jato', former President Luiz Inácio Lula da Silva[^3] was sentenced to prison in 2018.
 Coincidentally, when Lula da Silva was imprisoned, he was leading the opinion polls for the upcoming presidential election.
-After Lula's imprisonment, the Worker’s Party (PT) failed to promote Fernando Haddad (a former mayor of São Paulo, Brazil’s largest city, and former Minister of Education under Lula da Silva’s previous governments) as an alternative to Jair Bolsonaro, who by then had the support of a powerful segment of the Brazilian business community, evangelical church leaders, and a well-oiled social media mobilization apparatus.
+After Lula\'s imprisonment, the Worker's Party (PT) failed to promote Fernando Haddad (a former mayor of São Paulo, Brazil's largest city, and former Minister of Education under Lula da Silva's previous governments) as an alternative to Jair Bolsonaro, who by then had the support of a powerful segment of the Brazilian business community, evangelical church leaders, and a well-oiled social media mobilization apparatus.

 After his election in 2018, Jair Bolsonaro, supported by a conservative-majority congress, was responsible for setbacks in various